ayoisaiah/f2/README.md

 - Safe and transparent.
 F2 uses a dry run mode by default so you can review the exact changes that will be made to your filesystem before making them.
 - Cross-platform with full support for Linux, macOS, and Windows.
 It also runs on less commonly-used platforms, like Termux (Android).
-- Extremely fast, even when working with a large amount of files.
+- [Extremely fast](#benchmarks), even when working with a large amount of files.
-- Automatically detects potential conflicts such as file collisions, or overrides and reports them to you.
+- Automatically [detects potential conflicts](https://github.com/ayoisaiah/f2/wiki/Validation-and-conflict-detection) such as file collisions, or overrides and reports them to you.
 - Provides several [built-in variables](https://github.com/ayoisaiah/f2/wiki/Built-in-variables) for the easier renaming of certain file types.
 At the moment, Exif data for images and ID3 data for audio files are supported.
-- Supports find and replace using regular expressions, including capture groups.
+- Supports find and replace using [regular expressions](https://github.com/ayoisaiah/f2/wiki/Regular-expressions), including capture groups.
 - Ignores hidden directories and files by default.
+- Respects the [`NO_COLOR`](https://no-color.org/) environmental variable.
+- Supports limiting the number of replaced matches, and you can start from the beginning or end of the file name.
 - Supports recursive renaming for both files and directories.
+- Supports renaming only files, or only directories, or both.
-- Supports using an ascending integer for renaming (e.g 001, 002, 003, e.t.c.).
+- Supports using an ascending integer for renaming (e.g 001, 002, 003, e.t.c.), and it can be formatted in several ways.
 - Supports undoing the last renaming operation in case of mistakes or errors.
-- Extensive [documentation](https://github.com/ayoisaiah/f2/wiki) and examples for each and every option that is provided.
+- Extensive [documentation](https://github.com/ayoisaiah/f2/wiki) and examples for each option that is provided.
 - Extensive unit testing with close to 100% coverage.

 ## Documentation